Meta-Learning for Domain Generalization in Semantic Parsing: Experiments

 \subsection{Implementation and Hyperparameters}

 Our base parser is based on RAT-SQL~\cite{wang2019rat}, which is implemented in PyTorch~\cite{paszke2019pytorch}.
-During preprocessing, input questions, column names and table names in schemas are tokenized and lemmatized by Stanza~\cite{qi2020stanza} which can handle both English and Chinese.
-For English questions and schemas, we use GloVe~\cite{jeffreypennington2014glove} and BERT-large~\cite{devlin2018bert} as the pre-trained embeddings for encoding.
+For English questions and schemas, we use GloVe~\cite{jeffreypennington2014glove} and BERT-base~\cite{devlin2018bert} as the pre-trained embeddings for encoding.
 For Chinese questions, we use Tencent embeddings~\cite{song-etal-2018-directional} and Multilingual-BERT~\cite{devlin2018bert}.
 In all experiments, we use a batch size of $\sSourceDomainBatch = \sTargetDomainBatch = 12 $ and train for up to 20,000 steps.
-See Appendix for details and configurations of other hyperparameters.
+See the Appendix for details on other hyperparameters.